storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-example.md

 /// @param licenseTermsId The ID of the license terms you will
 /// mint a license token from.
 /// @param receiver The address that will receive the NFT/IPA.
-/// @return childIpId The address of the child IPA.
 /// @return childTokenId The token ID of the NFT representing ownership of the child IPA.
-/// @return licenseTokenId The ID of the license token. function mintLicenseTokenAndRegisterDerivative( address parentIpId, uint256 licenseTermsId, address receiver
+/// @return childIpId The address of the child IPA. function mintLicenseTokenAndRegisterDerivative( address parentIpId, uint256 licenseTermsId, address receiver
-) external returns (address childIpId, uint256 childTokenId, uint256 licenseTokenId) {
+) external returns (uint256 childTokenId, address childIpId) {
   // We mint to this contract so that it has permissions
   // to register itself as a derivative of another
   // IP Asset.